hyperledger/fabric-sdk-node/README.md

   * run `make docker` to build the docker images (you may need to run `make docker-clean` first if you've built before)
 * Now you are ready to run the tests:
   * Clear out your previous key value stores that may have cached user enrollment certificates (`rm -rf /tmp/hfc-*`, `rm -rf ~/.hfc-key-store`)
-  * run `gulp test` to execute the entire test suite (800+ test cases), or you can run them individually
+  * run `npm test` to execute the entire test suite (800+ test cases), or you can run them individually
   * Test happy path from end to end, run `node test/integration/e2e.js`
   * Test end to end one step at a time, make sure to follow this sequence:
     * `node test/integration/e2e/create-channel.js`